-Uber IPO proposals value company at $120 billion - WSJ
+Uber IPO proposals value company at $120 billion: WSJ

 Uber has been seeking new avenues of growth, including food delivery services, even as it battles intense competition in its core business of ride hailing.

-Goldman Sachs and Morgan Stanley last month delivered the valuation proposals to Uber, the WSJ report here said.
+Goldman Sachs and Morgan Stanley last month delivered the valuation proposals to Uber, the WSJ report said.

 The company hired Nelson Chai as its chief financial officer in August, filling a long-standing vacancy.